Skip to main content

 Strategic market positioning

-The On-Chain Revenue Opportunity: Inkwell is not competing with legacy revenue-based financing platforms (Pipe, Capchase, Arc) for off-chain SaaS and e-commerce merchants.
-Instead, Inkwell is building the first revenue marketplace purpose-built for the on-chain economy:
+The On-Chain Revenue Opportunity: Leviathan is not competing with legacy revenue-based financing platforms (Pipe, Capchase, Arc) for off-chain SaaS and e-commerce merchants.
+Instead, we are building the first revenue marketplace purpose-built for institutional access to the on-chain economy:

 • Competitive advantage: Legacy platforms cannot serve this market—they lack native blockchain integration, streaming enforcement, and composability with DeFi primitives